 We participated in regular meetings of the WVDEP Water Quality Standards Program and commenting on their triennial review of the state standards.
-Five revisions are being proposed - a summary can be found here - however WVDEP withdrew the rule before it would go to the 2017 legislative approval process.
+Five revisions were being proposed - a summary can be found here - however WVDEP withdrew the rule before it would go to the 2017 legislative approval process.

 Drinking Water Protection

 We support strong, transparent source water protection planning that includes meaningful public input.
-A victory we led was the unanimous passage of SB 625 that preserves public access to information about threats to drinking water supplies.
+A victory we led in 2016 was the unanimous passage of SB 625 that preserves public access to information about threats to drinking water supplies.

-Our Science Advisor, Evan Hansen, serves on the WV Public Water System Supply Study Commission and presented its recommendations to the Joint Legislative Oversight Commission on State Water Resources in February.
+Our Science Advisor, Evan Hansen, serves on the WV Public Water System Supply Study Commission and issues annual recommendations to the WV Legislature.

 We support maintaining statewide "Category A" public water supply designated use protection in our water quality standards.

 Proposed Rules Governing Horizontal Well Development

 We support strong regulation of "fracking" and its waste to adequately protect water resources.
 We opposed a dangerous bill that would change permitting processes, SB 565, did not pass.
 We also monitored SB 601 that dealt with regulation of drilling waste landfills.
 We are participating in major proposed pipeline projects to minimize impacts to water quality and quantity.